Environmental Management System Policy

 - Last updated: November 19, 2015

-Calvin College has developed and implemented an Environmental Management System (EMS) in order to ensure compliance with existing and new environmental requirements, to reduce the impact of its operations, activities and services on the environment and to better satisfy the requirements and expectations of its faculty, staff, students, alumni and trustees.
+Calvin University has developed and implemented an Environmental Management System (EMS) in order to ensure compliance with existing and new environmental requirements, to reduce the impact of its operations, activities and services on the environment and to better satisfy the requirements and expectations of its faculty, staff, students, alumni and trustees.
 The EMS was designed to meet the overall requirements of the international standard ISO 14001 (2004).
 View the EMS manual and all related materials »

-Calvin College will continue to strive to:
+Calvin University will continue to strive to:

 - Meet and exceed (where practical) compliance with all local, State and Federal environmental regulations.

-- Minimize to the greatest extent practicable the use of toxic substances on college property and seek alternatives to such products where available.
+- Minimize to the greatest extent practicable the use of toxic substances on university property and seek alternatives to such products where available.
 Where the use of toxic substances cannot be avoided, the substances will be managed to avoid human exposure and releases to the environment.

 - Encourage continued participation in recycling and waste reduction programs.